SampsonM/blog/src/markdowns/circleci.md

   deploy-ui:
     executor: node-12-executor
     steps:
-      # CircleCI is linked to your repo so it knows to checkout your repo! equivalant of - git clone <YOUR_REPO>
+      # CircleCI is linked to your repo so it knows to checkout your repo! equivalent of - git clone <YOUR_REPO>
       - checkout

       # run is used to invoke command-line programs
       - run:
           # Selected name will appear in the CircleCI pipeline GUI
           name: INSTALL - dependencies
-          # working_directory is the equivalant of "cd ./app", if you need to cd into a
+          # working_directory is the equivalent of "cd ./app", if you need to cd into a
           # folder in your repo do it here or in the command section
           working_directory: ./app
           # bash command you want to run